 - a) This task must be completed within 7 minutes from the order of the starter, including towing time.
 The trial begins only after the glider has been released from the tow. - b) When the model aircraft, in flight, first crosses Base A (imaginary vertical plane) in the direction to Base B, the actual flight time of 4 minutes maximum starts, during which time the model aircraft must complete as many legs as possible from the starting Base A to Base B and conversely. - c) A visual system or a combined audiovisual system announces to the competitor when his model aircraft crosses the Base A or Base B (imaginary vertical planes).
 The absence of a signal will indicate that the model aircraft has failed to correctly cross the base.
 The instruments used to check the crossing of the vertical planes must assure the parallelism of such planes.
-Timing and signalling shall occur when any part of the model aircraft crosses the base.
-If an audiovisual system is used, signalling is also valid when the audio system fails. - d) The model aircraft must be identified by the contest director or the flight-line manager to the judges at Base A and B during the launch.
-For this procedure the competitor or his helper must announce clearly the intention to start by calling their allocated signal (alpha, bravo. charlie, delta, echo or foxtrot).
-When he receives permission from the contest director or the flight-line manager to start, he must do so immediately otherwise another competitor will receive permission to start.
-If a competitor starts without official permission he will be called back and must land and again request permission to start.
+Timing and signalling shall occur when any part of the complete model aircraft in flight crosses the base.
+If an audiovisual system is used, signalling is also valid when the audio system fails. - d) The models will be identified by flags of different colours for each competitor in the group.
+When the competitor intends to start, his helper waves the flag; when the model is identified by the associated helpers at base A and base B, they wave the flag with the corresponding colour as well.
+At that moment the pilot can launch.